rehierl/abstract-properties/14-x-abstract-properties-2/_notes.md

   partial orders that correspond with a tree
 - not every partial order is a tree order
 - not every tree order is a total order

+simple sets + order embeddings
+- if seen as having a total order relation
+- i.e. each element is subsequent to every other element
+- this raises difficulties with order extensions
+- e.g. drop all of the edges that are in conflict with the edges that will be embedded
+- i.e. the new edges must override existing edges
+- i.e. would have to redefine order embeddings